0oSaraho0/pp4-kids-activity-site/README.md

 - Responsive Design
 - Home page with information about Kidsbored
 - Ability to perform CRUD functionality on ideas
-- Restricted features for not loged in users
+- Restricted features for not logged in users

 ## Structure

-### Ideasbored Features
+### Kidsbored Features

 Navbar